Israeli Labor Party: Leadership election process

 The rules adopted in 1963 by the preceding Mapai party for electing leaders saw the party's leader elected by a vote of its Central Committee.
 This initially remained the case with the Labor Party when it succeeded Mapai.
 Beginning with the 1977 leadership election, the party shifted to electing its leaders by a vote of the party's convention delegates.
 Following Rabin's resignation, only months after the February 1977 leadership election, the party opted against holding another convention vote, and instead selected Peres as its new leader by a vote of its Central Committee.
 A vote of convention delegates was again used in the 1980 leadership election.

-At the party's 5th convention, rule change was adopted which shifted the election of party leaders to a vote of the party's general membership.
-As a result, since 1992, Labor Party leaders have been through party membership votes, with excepting circumstances.
-Excepting circumstances arose after the November 1995 assassination of Rabin, which saw the a vote of the party's Central Committee used to install Peres as the party's new leader.
-Excepting circumstances again arose in 2003, when an internal vote of the party's Central Committee was used to select Shimon Peres to serve as they party's interim leader until a later vote for a new permanent leader.
+The party's 5th convention adopted a rule change that shifted the election of party leaders to a vote of the party's general membership.
+As a result, since 1992, Labor Party leaders have been chosen through party membership votes, aside from exceptional circumstances.
+Exceptional circumstances arose after the November 1995 assassination of Rabin, which saw the a vote of the party's Central Committee used to install Peres as the party's new leader.
+Exceptional circumstances again arose in 2003, when an internal vote of the party's Central Committee was used to select Shimon Peres to serve as they party's interim leader until a later vote for a new permanent leader.